 Chief Seattle Tipi

-The bed is Queen size with a cozy goose down comforter that will keep you warm during the cool summer nights.
-(Did you know that our climate here gives us about 4-5 months of hot summer days with cool summer nights?)
+The bed is full size with a cozy goose down comforter that will keep you warm during the cool summer nights.
+(Did you know that our climate here gives us a bit more than 3 months of hot summer days with cool summer nights?)
 The candle light of this dwelling renders a warm and romantic glow.

 If you are a family with children, there is room enough for 2-3 extra foam mats.